bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 Apart for a green or a red cross displayed in the center of the screen, respectively instructing the participants to execute the sequence or to rest, there were no other visual stimuli presented during the task.
 Participants were instructed to execute the sequence repeatedly, and as fast and accurately as possible, as long as the cross was green.
 They were then instructed to rest for the period of 25 sec. as indicated by the red cross.
+*No feedback was provided to the participant regarding their performance.
+Prior to the practice, they were given the instruction that if they realized that they made an error, they should not try to correct it but instead restart practicing from the beginning of the sequence.*
 During each of the 14 practice blocks, participants performed repeatedly 12 motor sequences (i.e. 60 keypresses per block).
 In case participants made a mistake during sequence production, they were instructed to stop their performance and to immediately start practicing again from the beginning of the sequence until the end of the block.
 After completion of the training phase, participants were then administered a short retention test about 15min later, which consisted of a single block comprising 12 repetitions of the sequence.